openstack/glance-specs/specs/rocky/approved/glance/operator-image-workflow.rst

 -----------

 Primary assignee:
-- Belmiro Moreira
+- Abhishek Kekane

 Work Items
 ----------

-- Add support in GET call for the property "hidden".
+- Add support in GET call for the property "os_hidden".
-  Consider the default "hidden=false".
+  Consider the default "os_hidden=false".
 - Change the image table schema adding a new field.
 - Change the glance-client to support the new property.